 What to do

-Alternatively, if you can’t do that consider removing your dog from the garden while the scary thing is there.
-If you can’t remove your dog from the garden, it’s worth consulting a dog behaviourist who can help with your dog’s fears.
+Alternatively, if you can’t do that, consider removing your dog from the garden while the scary thing is there.
+If you can’t remove your dog from the garden, it’s worth consulting a dog behaviorist who can help with your dog’s fears.

-Unless you are planning on breeding your dog.
-The easiest way to stop a dog digging to escape to mate to is get them neutered or spayed.
+Unless you plan on breeding your dog, the easiest way to stop a dog digging to escape to mate to is get them neutered or spayed.

 I’m so excited!